dji-sdk/Mobile-SDK-Android/README.md

 ![sdkDemoApp_Key](./Images/createAppSuccessful_android.png)

-### Running the Sample Eclipse or Android Studio project
+### Running the Sample Android Studio project

-Open the "AndroidManifest.xml" file in Eclipse or Android Studio, modify the **meta-data** element in the **application** element and replace the value of `android:value` with the app key we just created as shown below:
+Open the "AndroidManifest.xml" file in Android Studio, modify the **meta-data** element in the **application** element and replace the value of `android:value` with the app key we just created as shown below:

 ~~~xml
 <application